 In September 2019, the Company initiated a share repurchase program that allows for the repurchase of up to an aggregate of \$10.0 million of its common stock.
-Shares may be repurchased from time to time through privately negotiated transactions or open market transactions, pursuant to a trading plan in accordance with Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or by any combination of such methods.
+Shares may be repurchased from time to time through privately negotiated transactions or open market transactions, pursuant to a trading plan in accordance with Rules 10b5-1 and 10b-18 under the Exchange Act or by any combination of such methods.
 The manner, price, number and timing of share repurchases are subject to a variety of factors, including market conditions and applicable SEC rules.
 The share repurchase program does not require the purchase of any minimum number of shares, and, subject to SEC rules, purchases may be commenced or suspended at any time without prior notice.
-During the three and nine-month periods ended September 30, 2021, the Company did not repurchase any common stock pursuant to the repurchase program.
-During the year ended December 31, 2020, the Company repurchased 142,531 shares of its common stock pursuant to the repurchase program for approximately \$1.8 million.
+During the three-month period ended March 31, 2022 and the year ended December 31, 2021, the Company did not repurchase any common stock pursuant to the repurchase program.